CS-6381/FinalProject/DesignOfExperiments/Performance-MQ-Blended.md

 ### Data Processor

-The experiment designers will provide a program that accepts a list of producer csv files and a list of consumer csv files.
-It should output 2 CSV’s that marry up the matching ID’s of messages and contain calculated results.
+The experiment **designers** will provide a program that accepts a list of producer csv files and a list of consumer csv files.
+It should output 2 CSV’s that contain calculated results.

-The first csv should contain the following durations:
+The first csv should contain the following duration:

-- Processing latency - total duration in milliseconds from the time the message is sent to the time the message is received
+* Processing latency - total duration in milliseconds from the time the message is sent to the time the message is received
-- Send time - total duration in milliseconds from the time the message is sent to the time the message arrives at the broker/queue/system (this is likely the ACK received time)

 Ex:

 ```
-1,15,8
-2,8,4
+15
+8
 ...
 ```

-The above output indicates that message 1 took 15ms to be fully processed and 8ms to be sent to the broker.
+The above output indicates that message 1 took 15ms to be fully processed.
+The second line indicates that message 2 took 8ms to be fully processed

 The second csv should output the number of messages sent in each second of the experiment and the number of messages received in each second of the experiment.
 This is the throughput.

 ```
-1,15,30
-2,8,16
+9
+7
 ...
 ```

-The above output indicates that the end to end throughput in second 1 was 15 and the send to broker throughput in second 1 was 16.
+The above output indicates that the end to end throughput in second 1 was 9 messages per second.
+The second line indicates that in second 2, the throughput was 7 messages per second.

-Link to program pending.
+**Link to program pending.**

 ## Hardware Configuration